TheYellowArchitect/YoutubeDL-PowerGUI/README.md

   - They also are slower, as they download the video on their servers, then you download it from their servers.
 What happens here is you download it straight to your computer, the middle man is cut, and you won't have to wait **even a second** anymore!
   No waiting for the download button -_-
   - You have to open your browser and trade advertisements or cookies, to download any video...
+  - Accept terms of uses you never read
+  - And hope the site has no viruses

 ## What is a PowerGUI
 Graphical User Interfaces (GUI) were made for casual users.
 This means making a program accessible, but losing functionality (which very few users need so it's widely acceptable)